paulosuzart/paulosuzart.github.io/_posts/2020-08-08-graphs-with-jgrapht.md

     }
 ```

-The exporter is flexible enough so you can decide what should be he labels and even provide dot files specific configurations per node.
+The exporter is flexible enough so you can decide what should be the labels and provide dot files specific configurations per node.

 ## Edges and Vertex

 The first thing I was pushed back on JGraphT was he idea of Vertex and Edges.
 For me, after using Neo4j in production, a Vertex should be a full blow POJO, right?
-Same for Edges.
-Not, really with JGraphT.
+Same for Edges, right?
+Not really with JGraphT.

 In JGraphT these two objects can be seen as simply ways to connect objects by some sort of reference.
-So for example, in my real project we used only the ids of the nodes we wanted to represent as Vertex.
-If any other information was needed during processing that would be fetched separately out of this id.
+So for example, its a common thing to use in a real project only the ids of the nodes we wanted to represent as Vertex.
+If any other information is needed during processing, that extra bit could be fetched separately using those ids.

 There are couple strategies [suggested in the documentation](https://jgrapht.org/guide/VertexAndEdgeTypes), but the rule of thumb is: the simpler your Vertex/Edge object, the better.
-Just think of a Graph in JGraphT as a huge graph shaped index using ids of your objects.
+Just think of a Graph in JGraphT as a huge graph-shaped-index using ids of your objects.

 [locations]: https://i.imgur.com/Ot4h3JD.png
 [output]: https://imgur.com/HJb4jXW.png